ChristianPavilonis/chat-gpt/README.md

 ## Building

-Setup Rust follow [this guide](https://tauri.app/v1/guides/getting-started/prerequisites) for your system.
+You need Rust to build this application.
+To setup Rust follow [this guide](https://tauri.app/v1/guides/getting-started/prerequisites) for your system.

 Install dependencies
 ```bash